sistia01/Giotto-Sphinx-Website/source/gettingstarted.rst

 *************
 Installation
 *************
-Giotto is installed via R but there are are Python modules which are required in order for Giotto to function properly.
-Below, you will find the instructions for both Giotto Installation (in R) and installation of Prerequisite Python Modules.
+Giotto is installed via R but there are required Python which must be installed in order for Giotto to function properly.
+Below are instructions for both `Giotto installation (in R) <GiottoInstallationWorkflow>`__ and `installation of Prerequisite Python Modules <Python_Installation>`__.

-Please make sure that your system has satisfied **all** of the requirements needed to sucessfully install Giotto.
+.. hint: Make sure that your system has satisfied **all** of the requirements needed to sucessfully install Giotto.

-In addition, we have provided a way for users to automatically install all of the necessary python modules via R (See: **Automatic Installation** below).
+For ease of acces, there is a method which allows users to automatically install all of the necessary python modules from within R (See `Automatic Installation <automaticinstallation>`__).
-Checkout our :ref:`Errors and FAQs Section <faqs>` for more information and troubleshooting tips on some common installation issues.
+Checkout out the `Errors and FAQs Section <faqs>`__ for more information and troubleshooting tips on common installation issues.

+.. _GiottoInstallationWorkflow:

 Giotto Installation Workflow
 ==============================